 Hanif Kureishi (b 1954)

 The timing of Kureishi’s screenplay ‘My Beautiful Laundrette’ was bold, to say the least, coming when Prime Minister Margaret Thatcher was in full flow.
 Its theme, which already feels slightly quaint, was the prejudice faced by a man who, both Pakistani and gay, finally finds true love with an English punk.
 Stephen Frears’ 1985 comedy-drama was a box-office success, and Kureishi followed up in 1990 with his award-winning first novel, the supposedly autobiographical ‘The Buddha of Suburbia’.
-Kureishi, from Bromley, was half English, half Pakistani.
-He had successively attended the local Technical School and College of Technology, and married and settled there after dropping out of university.
+Kureishi was born in Bromley, half English and half Pakistani.
+He successively attended the local Technical School and College of Technology, and married and settled there after dropping out of university.
 He wrote porn as ‘Antonia French’ before turning to drama.
 In 1998, he was publicly pilloried by his sister over his fictive depiction of their family’s benighted origins.
 His grandfather in Madras had actually been a powerful colonel; and, after Gandhi’s Partition, his well-connected uncle managed the Pakistani cricket team.

 Louis de Bernières (b 1954)